-A narrow width like 50 cm, I tend to find a little too narrow to cup the average woman’s hips comfortably.
+A narrow width like 50 cm, might be a little too narrow to cup a bigger woman’s hips comfortably.
 A 60 cm width works better in my opinion.
 Very wide rebozos can still be used comfortably, but they might be slightly more difficult to adjust if you want to focus on rocking a very specific part of the body, or if your client is a very petite person.
 They make great cosy shawls/blankets though!

 As well as length, there are lots of different types of material, weaves and thickness etc.